 The district's official Board Policy Manual is posted on our website.
-If ANY information contained in this handbook differs in any way from what is posted on BoardDocs, the documents posted on BoardDocs shall prevail.
+If ANY information contained in this handbook or on our website differs in any way from what is posted on BoardDocs, the documents posted on BoardDocs shall prevail.
+If a discrepancy arises between the student handbook and our website, the handbook shall supersede our website.

-All clip art images used throughout this handbook are purchased through www.canstockphoto.com.
+All clip art images used throughout this handbook were purchased through www.canstockphoto.com prior to the website going out of business.
 The official BASD bear logo is protected under copyright law.